wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-minesweeper.markdown

 overhead on both execution cycles and memory.
 MineSweeper is motivated by Mark-and-Sweep Garbage Collection (GC) techniques that detect live references to objects.
 MineSweeper leverages a similar algorithm to detect potential use-after-free cases by scanning for pointers that have freed by the application in the application's address space.
+Compared with prior works, MineSweeper offers strong protection guarantees while only incurring marginal penalty on execution time and memory consumption.
+Besides, MineSweeper does not require modification to the application and only requires non-functional changes to the allocator.